Feyerabend/ABC80/abc802/CPM.md

 operating system, and at last hardware, development could be guided by __protocols__ that facilitate direct and efficient communication.
-This can be done either between hardware to hardware through the "bus," or through software to software, or again directly beween software and hardware, bypassing multiple layers of abstraction.*
+This can be done either between hardware to hardware through the "bus," or through software to software, or again directly beween software and hardware, bypassing multiple layers of abstraction.

-*One solution could be for software vendors to also develop hardware, thereby bridging the gap between the two.
-Standards could emerge either organically or through a unified body that dictates how hardware components should communicate (similar to a standardized “bus”).
-Instead of relying on APIs from program to operating system and down to hardware, development could be guided by protocols either between software parts or hardware, ensuring more direct and efficient communication between software and hardware.
-Not through layers.
 Data obviously should be standardised.*

 What would be gained from this approach?